tripolskypetr/node-scoped-service/README.md

 export type TAppwriteService = InstanceType<typeof AppwriteService>;
 ```

-The JWT token should be taken from HTTP Context when the request comes to the express side.
+The JWT token should be taken from HTTP Context when the request recieved on a express side.
 Here comes the scoped service feature: by calling `AppwriteService.runInContext(async () => {` you will reinstantiate the AppwriteService in the current `async_hooks` execution context

 ```javascript
 import { ioc, AppwriteService } from './lib';